kubestellar/kubestellar/docs/content/direct/pr-signing.md

    - When committing, make sure to specify the type of PR at the beginning of your commit message (i.e. :bug: if it addresses a bug-type issue)
    - If the PR addresses a specific issue that has already been opened in the github, make sure to include the opened issue in **additional comments** (i.e. "fixes Issue #2XXX")

-2. Click **Propose Changes** after writing the commit message to submit the PR.
+2. Click **Propose Changes** after writing the commit message, review your changes, and then create the PR.
 3. If your PR addresses an already opened issue on the github, make sure to close the issue once your PR is approved and closed.

 <br />